Martinagracy28/UltraToken_Task/README.md

 5. After deployment, you should see both the **implementation contract** and the **proxy contract** under the **Deployed Contracts** section.

-### Step 5: Contract Initialization (Not Required for Proxy Deployment)
+### Step 5: Contract Initialization (Not Required)
+- No arguments required for for initialization as the values are predefined in the contract.
-- Since the contract is deployed as a proxy, the **initialize()** function will be automatically called during deployment, and no manual initialization is needed.
+- The **initialize()**function will be automatically called during deployment, so no manual initialization is required.

 ## Interaction with UltraToken